-If the user writes the SSPBUF when a transmit is already in progress (i.e., SSPSR is still shifting out a data byte), the WCOL is set and the contents of the buffer are unchanged (the write doesn't occur).
+If the user writes the SSPBUF when a transmit is already in progress (i.e., SSPSR is still shifting out a data byte), the WCOL bit is set and the contents of the buffer are unchanged (the write doesn't occur) after 2 Tcy after the SSPBUF write.
+If SSPBUF is rewritten within 2 Tcy, the WCOL bit is set and SSPBUF is updated.
+This may result in a corrupted transfer.

-WCOL must be cleared in software.